Moose-Man/COMP2042_CW_efymf5/README.md

 fixed spelling errors in variable names:

--renamed all colides to collides
+-renamed all colides to collides\n
 -renamed all stauts to status
 -renamed scenHeigt to sceneHeight